cb-rollout/rollout-javascript-example/README.md

 This simple  [JavaScript  Example](default.rollout-integration.js) demonstrates different behaviors of the index.html page depending on how the related feature flag "enableFeatureJavaScript" in Rollout is adjusted  (true or false (or killed) )

-The samples in the [default.rollout-integration.js](default.rollout-integration.js) and [index.html](index.html)  illustrates how the Rollout gluecode (which is CommonJS/AMD compiltant) can be integrated in your custom JS code.
+The samples in the [default.rollout-integration.js](default.rollout-integration.js) and [index.html](index.html)  illustrates how the Rollout gluecode (which is CommonJS/AMD conform) can be integrated in your custom JS code.
 With the help xof NodeJS, npm and browserify we can call a working rollout feature flag example at the end.